bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

-In 1968, the last half of my second Beirut year, David, a day student like Ned, came to school with a small bomb he had made by slicing open firecrackers with razor blades and pouring the powder into a small chemistry set glass bottle.
+In 1968, the last half of my second Beirut year, David, a day student like Ned, came to school with a small bomb he had made by slicing open firecrackers with razor blades and pouring the gun powder into a small chemistry set glass bottle.
 David was proud of his bomb.
 He had even printed a label "Bomb Zero" (David was into zero-origin indexing) that he had glued to the glass bottle.
 We all admired his work and